 It’s still too early in the season to put too much stock in a team’s spot in the draft lottery, but unlike last year, when there were no legit blue chip prospects to dream about, 2014’s draft class figures to include Jabari Parker, Andrew Wiggins, Joel Embiid, Julius Randle, Dante Exum, and Marcus Smart.
 The general consensus among draft experts is that any one of those players, and perhaps others, would have had been selected first overall if they’d been available in 2013.
 So it’s worth getting excited if your favorite team has a shot to land a top pick.

-Our Reverse Standings feature can be found at anytime on our right sidebar under “Hoops Rumors Features.”
-It’s a great resource not just for monitoring a team’s draft position, but also for keeping an eye on whether or not traded picks with protection will be changing hands in 2016.
-Be sure to check back often!
+Our reverse standings feature can be found at anytime on our right sidebar under “Hoops Rumors Features.”
+It’s a great resource not just for monitoring a team’s draft position, but also for keeping an eye on whether or not traded picks with protection will be changing hands in 2014.
+So be sure to check back often!